-GN 21 (OLD 22) (TG Template: Chapter 7: column 1) - Type of expression of the characteristic
+GN 21 (TG Template: Chapter 7: column 1) - Type of expression of the characteristic

-In cases where the required characteristic and indication of type of expression is not present in the collection of approved characteristics (see GN 17), GN 20: Presentation of Characteristics According to Their Type of Expression, provides guidance on categorizing characteristics into the appropriate type of expression i.e. qualitative, quantitative and pseudo-qualitative.
+In cases where the required characteristic, with a suitable scale, is not present in the collection of approved characteristics (see GN 17), GN 20: Presentation of Characteristics According to Their Type of Expression, provides guidance on developing an appropriate scale according to the type of expression i.e. qualitative, quantitative and pseudo-qualitative.

-GN 22 (OLD 21) (TG Template: Chapter 7: column 1) - Explanation of the characteristic
+GN 22 (TG Template: Chapter 7: column 1) - Explanation of the characteristic

 A plus "(+)" is indicated in the Table of Characteristics where an explanation concerning the characteristic is provided in Chapter 8, Explanations on the Table of Characteristics.
-In particular, such explanations include, where necessary, an illustration of the characteristic and/or its states of expression.^b
+In particular, such explanations include, where necessary, an illustration of the characteristic and/or its states of expression.^e

-GN 23 (NEW) (TG Template: Chapter 7: column 2) - Explanations covering several characteristics
+GN 23 (TG Template: Chapter 7: column 2) - Explanations covering several characteristics